cs3157/recitations/B-Makefiles/makefiles.md

 ### Step 6

+**Step 6 and step 7 reference special symbols that are beyond the scope of 3157.
+This tutorial only uses them to explicitly notate the intuitions behind the implicit rules.
+You may skip directly to step 8 to avoid getting caught up in the details.**

 In the rule to build `main`, the shell command takes an argument of `-o main`, which tells `gcc` to name the output executable `main`.
 What if we just wanted to name it whatever the name of our target is?